matejak/argbash-demo/02-deeper/README.md

 Generate the `ls-help` script, passing the `-c` argument to Argbash:

 ```
-argbash -i -c ls-help
+argbash -c -o ls-help-new ls-help
 ```

-Now, when you open `ls-help`, you can see that the generated code contains helpful comments.
+Now, when you open `ls-help-new`, you can see that the generated code contains helpful comments.

 Var args